 Lindt

 Swiss confectioner Rudolf Lindt opened his factory in 1879.
-He was an inventor and figured out how to improve the quality and flavor of chocolate through conching.
-After 20 years, deciding to retire, he sold the business to Johann Rudolf, a third-generation confectioner from the firm of David Sprüngli & Son, who introduced the world to the first bars of solid chocolate.
+He was an inventor who figured out how to improve the quality and flavor of chocolate through conching.
+After 20 years, he decided to retire and sold the business to Johann Rudolf, a third-generation confectioner from David Sprüngli & Son.
+Johann Rudolf introduced the world to the first bars of solid chocolate.

-The young owner named the new company Lindt & Sprüngli and successfully grew it into a large company by acquiring less successful firms.
+The young owner Lindt & Sprüngli grew into a large company by acquiring less successful firms.

-Today, Lindt owns 12 factories, a museum, and 400 chocolate stores.
+Lindt owns 12 factories, a museum, and 400 chocolate stores today.
 The company’s most famous products are Lindor truffles, Excellence bars, and Petits Desserts.

 The company logo represents the firm in the form of a living person – a master chocolatier.
 A large message about it and the year the confectionery was founded are indicated at the bottom of the emblem.
 The italicized name at the top represents chocolate as molten gold, the precious substance that changed mankind.
 To the right of the inscription, the message is guarded by a composition of two heraldic elements: a knight’s head and a dragon.
 They pay homage to the family names of the two founding families.
-It is believed that the dragon was depicted on the Lindt family coat of arms, so the knight is most likely an element of the Sprüngli symbolism.
+The dragon was believed to be depicted on the Lindt family coat of arms, so the knight is most likely an element of the Sprüngli symbolism.

 Ghirardelli

-America was the third country where Italian Domenico Ghirardelli conducted his business.
-Initially, he went closer to the places where cocoa grows: Uruguay and Peru.
+America was the third country in which Italian Domenico Ghirardelli conducted his business.
+Initially, he went closer to where cocoa grows: Uruguay and Peru.
 But the real luck was waiting for him in America, where, in 1849, gold miners from all over the world came.
 There, the chocolatier registered his company and opened the first confectionery factory.
 Things went well, and the company began to expand.

 However, the confectionery dynasty ended under his sons.
 In 1963, the company was sold and systematically changed owners until it ended up in the hands of Chocoladefabriken Lindt & Sprüngli AG.
 This Swiss firm took its products to an international level.

-Of the range of bars, Bulk Chocolate varieties are very popular.
+Bulk chocolate varieties are very popular among the range of bars.
 They have different fillings surrounded by a square chocolate base.

 The company logo takes the viewer back to the days of the gold rush when Ghirardelli was born.
-The eagle symbol is a sign of gratitude to the country that welcomed and enriched the immigrants.
-The emblem pays tribute to the city of San Francisco, where the company was registered.
-But the name of the first owner, without whose ingenuity and persistence Ghirardelli chocolate would not have gained such popularity, attracts attention most of all.
+The eagle symbolizes gratitude to the country that welcomed and enriched the immigrants.
+The emblem pays tribute to San Francisco, where the company was registered.
+But the first owner’s name, without whose ingenuity and persistence Ghirardelli chocolate would not have gained such popularity, attracts attention most.
 The gold and blue hues in the logo signify the combination of dreams and wealth, of hard work.

 Milka